 - Line an 8x8-inch tin with baking paper.

-- Cut 4 of the Creme Eggs in half and cut 6 into small chunks.
+- Cut 6 of the Creme Eggs into small chunks then cut the other 4 in half.
 Set aside for now.

 - Break the chocolate into pieces and add it to a heatproof bowl with the condensed milk.

-- Gently heat in a double boiler (or in short bursts in the microwave) until the chocolate has melted and the mixture is thick and glossy.
+- Gently heat in a double boiler (or in 20-second bursts in the microwave) until the chocolate has melted and the mixture is thick and glossy.

 - Stir in the Creme Egg chunks then transfer the fudge mixture to your lined tin.
 Gently press it into place using a rubber spatula or the back of a spoon.